karanjekaramruta/lab-dom-fundamentals/README.md

 ## Iteration 4

 There's an image set up for every student.
-They are hosted on `https://wd-ft-feb.s3.eu-central-1.amazonaws.com/`.
+They are hosted on `https://wd-ft-may.s3.amazonaws.com/`.
 You can find the image of the student by lowercasing the firstname and adding it to the url.
-Elena's picture is for example hosted on `https://wd-ft-feb.s3.eu-central-1.amazonaws.com/alena.png`.
+Aïda's picture is for example hosted on `https://wd-ft-may.s3.amazonaws.com/Aïda`.
 You have to create an image and set the attribute.
 Use the documentation on mozilla or w3schools if you forgot how to change te attribute of an html tag.

 ## Iteration 5